1adog1/project-overhaul/README.md

   * This can be setup via the [Eve Online Developers Site](https://developers.eveonline.com/).
 * [When Using The Neucore Authentication Method] A Neucore Application
   * The application needs the `app-chars` and `app-groups` roles added, along with any groups that you want to be able to set access roles for.
+  * If using Neucore-supplied Access Tokens, the `app-esi-login` and `app-esi-token` roles, along with the Eve Logins you want to use.